mindee/tawazi/README.md

 ### pipeline

-* You can pass in arguments to the pipeline and get results back using the normal function interface:
+* You can pass in arguments to the pipeline and get returned results back like normal functions:

 ```Python
 from tawazi import xn, dag